 But I saw potential in Power Girl, which was why I picked up 'A New Beginning', an appropriate and much-needed title for someone who's suffered as many retcons as her.

-Power Girl - aka Karen Starr - is as I remember her: brash, headstrong, funny, sarcastic, genre-savvy, and smarter than she lets on; even though she prefers to use her fists in any crime-fighting situation.
-Possessing super strength, speed, flight, laser eyes, and ice breath, PG is a competent hero who takes crap from no one, yet is very much human despite being Krytonian.
-It's because of this that I can overlook her famous chest-window; she shows how her personality and heart are much bigger than her cleavage.
+It's because of this that I can overlook her (in)famous chest-window; she shows how her personality and heart are much bigger than her cleavage.
 Power Girl has an identity separate from Superman, which is great, and is one of the reasons why I prefer her to Supergirl.
 PG does not exist as a sexy Supes to be ogled at; she isn't super skinny like so many superheroines either.
 Atta woman!

-Her civilian identity as Karen Starr is the CEO of an environmentally-friendly science and engineering company, StarrWare Labs, which she's working to get up off the ground.
+Her civilian identity, Karen Starr, is the CEO of an environmentally-friendly science and engineering company, StarrWare Labs, which she's working to get up off the ground.
 That's right - she's an independent head of a succeeding billion-dollar company.
 The female boss of a high power workplace!
 Power Girl definitely has soaring ambitions and wishes to save the world in all manner of ways; she's doing extraordinarily well for a fresh start in New York.
 She's in fact very common sense-driven and friendly - grateful to others, including civilians, when they help her.

 While Power Girl still isn't a fan of the press, she appreciates that a lot of people like her, though a lot of it is due to her bust.
 She's gotten used to men staring at her chest, and jokes about how it offers a distraction to keep the bad guys underestimating her.
 So long as no one outright objectifies her and make sexist comments, or else she'll make clever responses that aren't all violent.

 Her sidekick is Terra, aka Atlee, and they make a great girlfriend duo.
-They save New York city and go see cheesy movies together.
+They save New York City, and go see cheesy movies together.
 We don't really get much info on Terra in this volume, but that doesn't matter since Power Girl and her adventures are the focus.
-I like how the book is self-aware on the secret identity angle and has Terra make fun of Karen only hiding her superhero identity by dressing in smart clothes and wearing her hair up.
+I like how the book is self-aware on the secret identity angle, and has Terra make fun of Karen only hiding her superhero identity by dressing in smart clothes and wearing her hair up.
 She doesn't even put on glasses like Clark Kent.
 PG owns a cat, too, and collects snow globes.

 Best of all, there's no love interest!
 Ha!